RameshGhk/Maven-Project-with-DDT/README.md

 ***************************************************************************************************************************************
 ## About the project
-Maven Project with TestNG-Test automation framework is developed using selenium and Java to automate the product search in Amazon.
+Maven Project with TestNG-Test automation framework is developed using selenium and Java to automate the product searching, adding to shopping cart and validating the added items in the shopping cart of Amazon.

-Page Object pattern with Data driven testing method is used.
+Page Objects pattern with Data driven testing method is used to:

+==> Have consistency in the coding
+==> Avoid redundancy in the coding (code duplication) ==> Avoid hard coding

 There is no hardcoding in code files.
+The input required to invoke the broswer instance are passed through properties file.
-All the inputs are passed through properties file.
+Diiferent sets of inputs are passed to test cases using DataProviderClass and excel All the inputs are passed through properties file

+Project Maven-Project-with-DDT consists of:

+1) basicsetup package

+2)pageobjects package
+  All page classes are written under this package

+3)testclass package

 ***************************************************************************************************************************************
 ## How to run test